mdelong333/storefront-node/README.md

 ## Manager.js

 Allows manager to view all products in inventory, view low inventory, increase inventory quantities, and add new products to inventory.

-## Supervisor.js (not yet functioning)

-Allows supervisor to view product sales by department and add new departments.